-This building is often referred to as the Odd Fellows building.
-It was so named because the second floor of the building was the meeting house of the Independent Order of Odd Fellows (IOOF) and its female group, the Rebekahs.
+This building is often referred to as the Odd Fellows Hall.
+It was so named because the second floor of the building was the meeting room of the Independent Order of Odd Fellows (IOOF) and its female branch, the Rebekahs.

 The lower floor of the building was often used for commercial purposes.
-At one time, it was used as Bitner's "Fleetwings" pool hall, Sterrett's, Heckerman's, Phillips and later Suloff's Drug Store.
-(Suloff's eventually moved to the middle of the 200 Block.)
-Still later, Marion Groninger and Ethel Bergstresser operated a women's clothing store called the "Mariette Shoppe".
+At one time, it was known as Sterrett's, Heckerman's, Phillips and later Suloff's Drug Store.
+(Suloff's eventually moved to the middle of the 200 Block where they operated both a drug store and a restaurant.)
+After Suloff vacated it became the Bitner's "Fleetwings" pool hall.
+Still later, Marion Groninger and Ethel Bergstresser operated a women's clothing store called the "Mariette Shoppe" out of this location.

 During the time the Sterretts owned the business, the following advertisement appeared in the Port Royal Times: